Connection lost. Please refresh the page.

 This dorsal lateral geniculate nucleus is divided into layers 1 - 6, and has a somatotopic arrangement such that fibers arising from the contralateral eye will synapse on layers 1, 4, and 6.
 Conversely, those fibers originating from the ipsilateral eye will synapse on layers 2, 3, and 5.
 Additionally, axons arising from the superior quadrants (excluding the macula) project to the anteromedial part of the nucleus.
 Similarly, those arising from the inferior quadrants (excluding the macula) project to the anterolateral part of the nucleus.
 The upper and lower quadrants of the macula will project to the posteromedial and posterolateral parts of the lateral geniculate nucleus, respectively.

 The fibers leaving the lateral geniculate body are collectively known as the geniculocalcarine tract.
-They transmit integrated visual impulses from the thalami to the visual cortex.
-They can be divided into upper and lower loops that are also known as Baum’s and Meyer’s loops, respectively.
-The fibers of Meyer’s loop take a far anterior course around the temporal horn of the lateral ventricle (passing through the temporal lobe) before curving posteriorly toward the calcarine sulcus.
-Fibers of Baum’s loop pass directly through the parietal lobe to enter the retrolentiform part of the internal capsule.
+They transmit integrated visual impulses from the thalami to the visual cortex and can be divided into upper and lower loops.
+The fibers of the upper loop take a far anterior course around the temporal horn of the lateral ventricle (passing through the temporal lobe) before curving posteriorly toward the calcarine sulcus.
+The fibers of the lower loop pass directly through the parietal lobe to enter the retrolentiform part of the internal capsule.
 Eventually, fibers arising from the peripheral upper and lower quadrants will project to the anterior two-thirds of the primary visual cortex, while those arising from the upper and lower central quadrants (i.e. the macula) will project to the posterior third of the primary visual cortex.

 Frontal eye fields